Hopefully a possible book recommendation!

 Just how good is your French?
 Are these stories easy for you?
 If not, they are the place to start.

 If they are easy, you may want to try audio (with links to text) on litteratureaudio.
 They are almost all old works there, but most of them are classics, and they are free.
-The newest author (w/in last 15 years) that I've seen there is Serge Brussolo, whose style is generally fairly simple; however, there seem to be no links to text, so you would have to buy copies of the books, which can be quite inexpensive on ebay; also, his books available there are fantasy for children (but quite amusing).
+The newest author (w/in last 15 years) that I've seen there is Serge Brussolo, whose style is generally fairly simple; however, there seem to be no links to text [added: there are text links now], so you would have to buy copies of the books, which can be quite inexpensive on ebay; also, his books available there are fantasy for children (but quite amusing).
 A classic author with a fairly simple style would be Maupassant (there is also a whole website devoted to audio of his books).
 Voltaire is even easier, but his French is a bit archaic, especially past tenses, so he probably isn't for you yet.
 You might enjoy Sans Famile by Hector Malot, which is for children, but the story is quite enjoyable, and the prose is pretty simple, especially once you get through the very beginning.

 The suggestion of books by Simenon quite rightly indicated that his stories are fairly easy (and extremely interesting), without too much difficult dialogue, and you can probably find audio for them on audible.fr.